of the good work of MCAL is performed by dedicated volunteers. Our

 always nice to have a second person ride along.

-here for a brief summary of MCAL’s activities over the
+here for a brief summary of MCAL’s activities.

-for our effort to continue and improve we need more dedicated
+In order for our effort to continue and improve we need more dedicated

 volunteers.
 Please consider donating the gift of time, which is

 "community action at its very best".
 This is an excellent

-opportunity to act locally, to make our community a better place for us and
+opportunity to act locally, to make our community a better place

 our Volunteer Link for a list of opportunities